hannahtinkler/bitbuddy/README.md

 #### Flags
 Adds flags to the summary area that highlight missing tests, incorrect branch names and commits, and the disciplines that the changes pertain to (e.g. backend, frontend and mobile development)

+#### Automatically opt to close source branch
+Automatically checks 'close branch after pull request is merged' when opening a PR